 What is a Financial KPI Dashboard?

 Financial Key Performance Indicator (KPI) Dashboards are considered corporate dashboards and are often used by executives and board members to analyze the big picture of the organization’s monthly performance.
-Some of the key functionality in this type of dashboard is that it provides a view of the top 3 KPIs for Revenue, Profitability and Liquidity.
+Key functionality in this type of dashboard provides a view of the top 3 KPIs for Revenue, Profitability and Liquidity.
 Each visualization shows the metric as a figure in addition to the KPI target with the variance and the multi-month trend.
-The bottom of the dashboard provides covenient links to other, more detailed dashbaords as well as to formatted financial reports.
-You find an example of this type of dashboard below.
+The bottom of the dashboard provides convenient links to other, more detailed dashboards, as well as, to formatted financial reports.
+You will find an example of this type of dashboard below.

 Purpose of Financial KPI Dashboards

 Companies and organizations use Financial KPI Dashboards to provide executives with a single, convenient screen to see vital financial metrics.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its executives’ ability to frequently and easily monitor performance as well as reduce the chances that significant financial issues goes under the radar until decisions can be made to correct them.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its executives’ ability to frequently and easily monitor performance, as well as, reduce the chances that significant financial issues slide under the radar until decisions can be made to correct them.

 Financial KPI Dashboard Example